Our first priority: The historic restoration of the 1878 Swiss Cottage for use in this century as a Concession Stand and Shed.

 Accomplishments over the two years, 2008—2010 (also see before/after photos below):

-- Excavated soil away from wooden foundation beam, which had been buried below grade
+- Excavated soil away from wooden foundation beam, buried below grade

 - Created a proper drain swale for water drainage around structure